MPINET/MPINET/README.md

 ```

 2. MPINET supports a range of typical and cutting-edge network functions.
 You can enable these network functions through different parameters.
-Here's a reformatted version of the parameters and descriptions:
+Here's the parameters and descriptions:

 | Parameter                  | Description                                                                                                    |
 |----------------------------|----------------------------------------------------------------------------------------------------------------|